Note: Unity iOS requires iOS 7.0 or higher. Unity does not support iOS 6.0 or earlier versions.

 |iPad Landscape/Retina||Specifies texture which should be used as the iPad Retina Landscape orientation Splash Screen.
 Standard Splash Screen size is 2048x1536.|

-|Enable Internal Profiler__ (Deprecated)|Enables an internal profiler which collects performance data of the application and prints a report to the console.
+|Enables an internal profiler which collects performance data of the application and prints a report to the console.
 The report contains the number of milliseconds that it took for each Unity subsystem to execute on each frame.
-The data is averaged across 30 frames.| |On .Net UnhandledException|The action taken on .NET unhandled exception.
-The options are Crash__ (the application crashes hardly and forces iOS to generate a crash report that can be submitted to iTunes by app users and inspected by developers), Silent Exit (the application exits gracefully).|
+The data is averaged across 30 frames.|

-|Log ObjC uncaught exceptions||Enables a custom Objective-C Uncaught Exception handler, which will print exception information to console.|
+|Log Obj-C Uncaught Exceptions||Enables a custom Objective-C Uncaught Exception handler, which prints exception information to console.|

 |Enable Crash Report API||Enables a custom crash reporter to capture crashes.
-Crash logs will be available to scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
+Crash logs are available to scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary via CrashReport API.

-|Color Gamut||Set the color gamut to use for rendering.
 When targeting recent iOS devices with wide color gamut displays, use DisplayP3 to utilize full display capabilities.
 Use Metal Editor Support as a fallback for older devices.

-|Metal Editor Support||Makes the Unity Editor use the Metal API and unlocks faster shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+|Metal Editor Support||Enable this option to use the Metal API in the Unity Editor and unlock faster ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

-|Metal Restricted Backbuffer Use||Allow improved performance in non-default device orientation.
+|Metal Write-Only Backbuffer||Allow improved performance in non-default device orientation.
 This sets the frameBufferOnly flag on the back buffer, which prevents readback from the back buffer but enables some driver optimization.|

-|Multithreaded Rendering||Enable multithreaded rendering.
+|Multithreaded Rendering||Enable this option to use multithreaded rendering.
 This is only supported on Metal.|

 |Static BatchingA technique Unity uses to draw GameObjects on the screen that combines static (non-moving) GameObjects into big Meshes, and renders them in a faster way.
 More info